-A thematic fund is a type of an equity fund which invests a minimum of 80% of its assets in a particular theme which comprises of multiple related sectors.
+A thematic fund is the type of an equity fund which invests a minimum of 80% of its assets in a particular theme which comprises of multiple related sectors.
 A few examples of thematic funds are as follows:

 Sectoral Fund v/s Thematic Fund

-So, Which Fund is Right For You?
+Which Fund is Right For You?